 This project is still in the beta phase, but I've used it to manage most of my classes while teaching at Hokkaido University of Education.

 This has involved at least 60 different classes averaging forty students per class and two instructors.

 Flipped Classroom Critical ThinkingAs part of my current teaching, I work with students who are non-native speakers of English.
 At the same time, as a philosopher by profession, I do not want tomake my classes mere English classes.
 As a solution, I have started to use a flipped lecture style for this class.
 What that means is that my lectures are freely available on youtube.
 Students watch them as homework.
 I start each class with questions and a quiz.
 Then we work on more advanced problems that build on the knowledge in class.
 (I welcome comments and suggestions for how to do this better).

 The video part of this work is available for use on youtube.
 The in-class exercises are being revised each semester to more effectively teach critical thinking concepts.

-This project produced both a regional higher education presentation and an upcoming publication in JALT's OnCue Journal
+This project produced both a regional higher education presentation and a peer-reviewed publication in JALT's OnCue Journal